Invariance of immersed Floer cohomology under Lagrangian surgery: Introduction

 We construct a natural identification of solutions of the projective Maurer-Cartan equations for the surgered and unsurgered Lagrangian branes that preserves the disk potentials and Floer cohomology.
-It follows that if the quantum valuation at a self-intersection point of a family of Maurer-Cartan solutions in a mean curvature flow of Palmer-Woodward \cite{pw:flow} reaches zero then the solution may be continued by Lagrangian surgery so that the Floer cohomology of the surgery is invariant.
+The version of Floer cohomology used here is the cohomology of the twisted first composition map for a Fukaya algebra which counts {\em treed holomorphic disks} bounding the Lagrangian.
+Our results show that if the quantum valuation at a self-intersection point of a family of Maurer-Cartan solutions in a mean curvature flow of Palmer-Woodward \cite{pw:flow} reaches zero then (at least under the conditions in the Theorem) the solution may be continued by Lagrangian surgery so that the Floer cohomology of the surgery is invariant.
 Thus the flow may be continued after the singular time without changing the Floer cohomology.

 The assumptions necessary for invariance of Floer cohomology to hold are encoded in the following definitions.
 Let

 denote the Novikov field with complex coefficients,\footnote{The Fukaya algebras in this paper are defined with rational coefficients, but allowing complex coefficients gives a possibly-larger Maurer-Cartan space.} equipped with $q$-valuation